How to ensure that you send successful campaigns and haven’t missed any details?

 11. Segment and sort your contacts out

-Segment your contacts, sort them based on specific criteria (name, age, etc.) and subjective ones (areas of interest, preferences, etc.) and send them tailored content.
+Segment your contacts, sort them based on both specific criteria (name, age, etc.) and subjective ones (areas of interest, preferences, etc.) and send out tailored content.
 By doing so, you will engage them and will therefore increase your open rate.

 12. Target each of your campaigns

 The more accurate you are, the more efficient and cost-effective your email campaign will be.
-Each campaign must have a specific goal and must be well targeted in order to be effective.
+Each campaign must have a specific goal and must be well targeted, otherwise you’re shooting in the dark!